carbon-language/carbon-lang/clang/docs/SanitizerCoverage.rst

 .. code-block:: c++

    // The guards are [start, stop).
-   // This function may be called multiple times with the same values of start/stop.
+   // This function will be called at least once per DSO and may be called
+   // more than once with the same values of start/stop.
    __sanitizer_cov_trace_pc_guard_init(uint32_t *start, uint32_t *stop);

 With `trace-pc-guards,indirect-calls`